 Benefits: Strengthens forearms and shoulders, reduces wrist strain.

-Tip: Yoga instructors suggest spreading fingers wide in regular Downward Dog to distribute weight evenly.
+Tip: Many teachers suggest spreading the fingers wide in regular Downward Dog to help distribute weight more evenly.

 Great for desk breaks, this stretch is simple and effective.